Governments are recognizing the potential of smoke-free products

 They measured the nine Harmful and Potentially Harmful Constituents (HPHCs) defined by the WHO as a priority list for mandatory reduction, as well as nicotine and “tar.”

 MFDS results confirm significant reductions of HPHCs in HNB products compared to cigarettes—but omit to discuss them.
 In their discussion, MFDS mention that HNB products also contain carcinogens, such as benzopyrene and benzene.
 What they fail to mention is that the levels measured are more than ten times lower compared to the levels present in cigarette smoke.
-In fact, their own data shows that these two carcinogens are reduced by more than 95% (for benzopyrene) and more than 99% (for benzene) when comparing the levels of HNB products to the top-five most sold cigarette brands in Korea.
-When considering the nine measured HPHCs, the average reduction of HNB products compared to Korean cigarettes (top-five most sold brands) is more than 90%.
+In fact, their own data shows that these two carcinogens are reduced by more than 95 percent (for benzopyrene) and more than 99 percent (for benzene) when comparing the levels of HNB products to the top-five most sold cigarette brands in Korea.
+When considering the nine measured HPHCs, the average reduction of HNB products compared to Korean cigarettes (top-five most sold brands) is more than 90 percent.

 PMI’s public comment on the MFDS statement is available on the PMI Science website.